Puppy training 101: Expert tips to help you raise a happy, well-mannered dog

 Puppy training is essential to welcoming a new furry friend into your home.

-Not only does it help establish a strong bond between you and your puppy, but it sets the foundation for their behavior and obedience in the future.
+Not only does it help establish a strong bond between you and your puppy, but it also lays the foundation for your puppy’s future behavior and obedience.

 Consistency and positive reinforcement are key to achieving successful results.

 Start training as early as possible.
-Puppies have a short attention span and are like sponges when it comes to learning new things.
+Puppies have a short attention span and are like sponges when learning new things.

-You can decide whether to train your pup on your own or attend group classes.
+You can decide whether to train your pup or attend group puppy training classes.

 The earlier you begin training them, the quicker they will grasp commands and behaviors.

-When starting your puppy’s training, keep in mind that they are still babies and need lots of love, care, and breaks during sessions.
+When starting your puppy’s training, remember they are still babies and need lots of love, care, and breaks during sessions.

 Puppies have short attention spans and are easily distracted.